kavia-common/unified-hr-management-system-5562-5727/README.md

 ## hrms_database container health/readiness

-The hrms_database container now includes a lightweight FastAPI health service listening on port 5001.
+The hrms_database container includes a lightweight FastAPI health service listening on port 5001.
 It validates that the SQLite database file exists and can be opened.

 - Service: FastAPI (uvicorn)
 - Port: 5001